open-component-model/ocm/docs/ocm/modelmapping/oci/README.md

 ## Version Mapping

-The Open Component Model supports version names according to [semantic versioning](https://semver.org/).
-The tags used to represent versions in the OCI specification do not allow to directly use semantic version names as tags, becase the plus (`+`) character is not supported.
+The Open Component Model supports version names according to [semantic versioning](https://semver.org/)[^1].
+The tags used to represent versions in the OCI specification do not allow to directly use semantic version names as tags, because the plus (`+`) character is not supported.
 Therefore, the open component model version names have to be mapped to OCI-compliant tag names.

+[^1]: In addition to the specification of semantic versioning OCM version names may use a leading `v`.

-The followinmg mapping for version is used, here:
+The following mapping for version is used, here:
 - the optional plus `+` character used to attach build information in semantic versions is mapped to the sequence (`.build-`)

 Mapping tags back to versions uses the following mappings: